Friedrich Nietzsche's views on women

+Some recognize that Nietzsche made these remarks from a consciously relative position of his own perspective, and while they show little patience for his remarks overall, they recognize that however odious his individual opinion of women may have been, he was not advocating it as a model for others.

+Assessments by contemporaries

 Ida von Miaskowski was the wife of the economist August von Miaskowski, who taught at the University of Basel.
 Between 1874 and 1876 Nietzsche had close relations with her family.
 In her memoir of Nietzsche, published seven years after his death, she remarked:In the eighties, when Nietzsche's later writings containing some of the oft-quoted sharp words against women appeared, my husband sometimes told me jokingly not to tell people of my friendly relations with Nietzsche, since this was not very flattering for me.
 It was just a joke.
 My husband, like myself, always kept friendly memories of Nietzsche [···] his behavior precisely towards women was so sensitive, so natural and comradely, that even today in old age I cannot regard Nietzsche as a despiser of women.